oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodal-models-tips.md

 ## Sample code

-The following python code demostrates how to submit multi-modal inference payload.
+The following python code demonstrates how to submit multi-modal inference payload.

 ```
 import requests